On Human Authorship: What it Means to Write Something Real

 Some Thoughts on Human Authorship

 ChatGPT suffers from eternal writer’s block.
-Functional language is not inspired language.
-There’s something there, that it can’t access.
+Wholly functional language can never be inspired language.

 Bryan Basamanowicz